programminghistorian/jekyll/lessons/vector-layers-qgis.md

 {% include figure.html src="../images/pei2.png" caption="Figure 2" %}

--   under Layer on toolbar, choose Add Raster Layer (alternatively the same icon you see next to ‘Add Raster Layer’ can also be selected from tool bar)
+-   under Layer on toolbar, choose Add Raster Layer (alternatively the same icon you see next to 'Add Raster Layer' can also be selected from tool bar)
--   find the file you have downloaded titled ‘PEI\_HollandMap1798′
+-   find the file you have downloaded titled 'PEI\_HollandMap1798′
--   you will be prompted to define this layer’s coordinate system.
-In the Filter box search for ’2291′ then in the box below select ‘NAD83(CSRS98) / Prince Edward Isl.
-Stereographic’
+-   you will be prompted to define this layer's coordinate system.
+In the Filter box search for '2291′ then in the box below select 'NAD83(CSRS98) / Prince Edward Isl.
+Stereographic'
--   If you are not prompted to define the layer’s coordinate system, you need to change a setting.
+-   If you are not prompted to define the layer's coordinate system, you need to change a setting.
 Click Settings and then Options.
-Click CRS on the right hand menu and then choose ‘Prompt for CRS’ from the options below ‘When a new layer is created, or when a layer is loaded that has no CRS’.
+Click CRS on the right hand menu and then choose 'Prompt for CRS' from the options below 'When a new layer is created, or when a layer is loaded that has no CRS'.
 Click OK.
 Remove the Holland Map (right click on it and click Remove) and try adding it again.
 This time you should be prompted for a CRS and you can select the NAD83 option (see above).